 Lab Director: Autumn Kujawa, Ph.D.

-Samantha Pegg is a first year doctoral student in the Clinical Science area and is working with Dr. Autumn Kujawa.
+Samantha Pegg is a second year doctoral student in the Clinical Science area and is working with Dr. Autumn Kujawa.
 She graduated summa cum laude from the University of Miami in 2016 with a Bachelor of Science in Psychology and minor in Biology.
 Following her time at UM, she worked as a Clinical Research Coordinator at the Dauten Family Center for Bipolar Treatment Innovation at Massachusetts General Hospital for two years.
 Samantha is broadly interested in studying the underlying mechanisms of mood and anxiety disorders.
 More specifically, she is interested in the cognitive and emotional processes involved in the development and maintenance of these disorders.
 Outside of the lab, Samantha enjoys hiking, watching movies, and spending time with her family and friends.

-Emilia is a first year doctoral student in the Clinical Science area and is working with Drs.
+Emilia is a second year doctoral student in the Clinical Science area and is working with Drs.
 Autumn Kujawa and Kathryn Humphreys.
 She graduated from the University of California, Los Angeles in 2016 with a dual degree in Psychology and Art.
 Emilia then worked as a research coordinator in the Lab for Affective and Translational Neuroscience at McLean Hospital for two years.
 Emilia is interested in investigating the behavioral and neurobiological impacts of early life relationships and stress on the development and maintenance of depression.
 After graduate school, Emilia hopes to strike a career balance between research and clinical work.
 Outside of the lab, Emilia enjoys watching live music, cooking dinner with friends, and reading good books.

-Jennifer is a first year master’s student in the Biomedical Sciences program and is on a pre-medical track, ultimately hoping to practice in the field of mental health.
+Jennifer is a second year master’s student in the Biomedical Sciences program and is on a pre-medical track, ultimately hoping to practice in the field of mental health.
 She graduated from the University of Michigan-Ann Arbor in 2017 with a Bachelor of Science in Biopsychology, Cognition, and Neuroscience.
 After graduation, Jennifer worked as a Clinical Research Coordinator in the Divisions of Rheumatology and Nephrology at the Washington DC Veterans Affairs Medical Center and Howard University Hospital.
 Jennifer is currently working with Dr. Autumn Kujawa to explore her interests in the predictive factors of psychopathology as a function of social stressors and life experiences.
 More specifically, Jennifer is interested in identifying the neurophysiological correlates implicated in increased risk for psychopathology and defining the utility of these markers as potential therapeutic targets for depressive and anxiety disorders.
 In her spare time, she enjoys playing tennis, cooking, and retail therapy!

 Hee Jung Jeong